Tootman/WebMapDashboardv2/README.md

+# MapAdmin
-## MapAdmin
+## Description and overview
-Provides a dashboard with MapView, for managing online Maps, intended for surveyor Staff / managers
+Provides a Browser based dashboard with MapView, for managing ORCL mapdata for Local authority owned parks recreation areas and conservation area, intended for  use by surveyor GIS managers or staff

 version: 0.9 - not yet ready - not releaased

-# Features
+## Features
  - Import a zipped set of shapefiles as a map
  - filterable and sortable tabular view of features with their RelatedData
  - highlight filtered set of features on a map